-The International Crane Foundation (ICF) is looking to fill four Whooping Crane Chick Rearing Internship positions for 2019.
+The International Crane Foundation is looking to fill four Whooping Crane Chick Rearing Internship positions for 2020.

-Positions are between 6-8 months in duration pending funding; with preferred start dates in April.
+Positions are between 6-8 months in duration pending funding; with start dates between 1-15 April 2020.

 Description: Whooping Crane Chick Rearing Interns will receive training and assist in the intensive care and management of raising endangered crane chicks, specifically Whooping Cranes for captivity and release.
 Primary duties include:

 Additional duties may include:

-Whooping Crane Chick Rearing Intern may help with all aspects of the captive flock and responsibilities will vary depending upon timing and number of chicks hatching.
-Other tasks assisting the Crane Conservation Department may include video-monitoring of crane behavior, record keeping, speaking with the public, and adult crane care.
-Daily routine varies with season and to accommodate chicks’ needs.
+Whooping Crane Chick Rearing Interns may help with all aspects of the captive flock and responsibilities will vary depending upon timing and number of chicks hatching.
+Other tasks assisting the Crane Conservation Department may include video-monitoring of crane behavior, record keeping, speaking with the public, facilities maintenance and adult crane care.
+The daily routine varies with season and to accommodate chicks’ needs.

-Requirements: Two years of college or equivalent practical experience, knowledge of or interest in bird conservation, good organizational and communication skills.
-Persons with four-year college degrees are preferred.
-Must be able to carry a 50 lb. feedbag and to be able to stand, bend or squat for long periods of time.
-Be able and willing to run in costume, as well as work in physically compromising/limited visual conditions while wearing a costume and when interacting with the chicks.
-Applicants need to be able to handle a fast paced environment – changing work conditions, hours, tasks and schedules.
+Requirements: BA or BS in zoology or wildlife-related field and captive husbandry experience is preferred.
+Must be able to carry a 50 lb. feed bag and to be able to stand, bend or squat for long periods of time.
+Be able and willing to run in costume, as well as work in physically compromising/limited visual conditions, while not talking when wearing the costume and interacting with the chicks.
+Applicants need to be able to handle a fast-paced environment – changing work conditions, hours, tasks and schedules.
 Ability to follow directions, communicate clearly in challenging circumstances; as well as work reliably and independently as assigned is required.
-Basic CPR and First Aid training are desired.
-Knowledge of tracking and or captive management is a plus.
+Basic CPR & First Aid training is desired.
+Knowledge of tracking, reading maps & GSP skills are a plus.
 Valid driver’s license required.
 All applicants must be eligible to work in the United States at the time they apply.
 Candidates without a work visa must obtain one before they will be considered for an internship.